Pinterest and Tesla have been highlighted as Zacks Bull and Bear of the Day

 For Immediate Release

-Chicago, IL – May 2, 2024 – Zacks Equity Research shares Pinterest PINS as the Bull of the Day and Tesla TSLA as the Bear of the Day.
-In addition, Zacks Equity Research provides analysis on Coinbase Global, Inc. COIN, Robinhood Markets, Inc. HOOD, and NVIDIA Corp.
-NVDA.
+Chicago, IL – May 3, 2024 – Zacks Equity Research shares Pinterest PINS as the Bull of the Day and Tesla TSLA as the Bear of the Day.
+In addition, Zacks Equity Research provides analysis on NNN REIT, Inc. NNN, Getty Realty Corp.
+GTY and Frontline plc FRO.

 Bull of the Day: